-Andrew L. Goldman has been a faculty member at GU since 2002, in both the History and Classical Civilizations Department, and he currently serves as the Alphonse A. and Geraldine F. Arnold Distinguished Professor.
+Andrew L. Goldman has been a faculty member at GU since 2002, in both the History and Classical Civilizations Department, and served as the Alphonse A. and Geraldine F. Arnold Distinguished Professor from 2015-18.
 His fields of special interest are the history and archaeology of the ancient Mediterranean and Black Sea regions.
 He received his BA from Wesleyan University (1988), and his MA and PhD from the University of North Carolina-Chapel Hill (1993 and 2000, respectively).
 Before arriving at GU, he spent several years studying and teaching abroad, in Ankara, Turkey, as a Fulbright Fellow and instructor at Bilkent University (1995-97), and in Rome as an instructor at Duke University's Intercollegiate Center for Classical Studies (1999-2000).
-Dr. Goldman was also the Rodney S. Young Fellow at the University of Pennsylvania Museum (2000-01), an institution at which he continues to conduct research (most recently in 2016-17 as a consulting scholar).
+Dr. Goldman was also the Rodney S. Young Fellow at the University of Pennsylvania Museum (2000-01), an institution at which he continues to conduct research (as a consulting scholar through 2020).

 As a native northeasterner, Dr. Goldman was somewhat surprised to find himself transported to the Pacific Northwest and Gonzaga in 2002, among the first of a new wave of faculty who have entered the College of Arts & Sciences since that time.
 Actually, he was quite surprised, as he had never heard of either Spokane or Gonzaga.
 Nonetheless, he quickly adapted to and felt thoroughly adopted by the community, and has come to see Gonzaga and the Spokane region as his home.